Code-Institute-Submissions/eshop/README.md

 ### Current Features
 #### Feature for Guests (Non logged-in account)
 - Ability to visit the about page
-- Ability to visit all listing pages, and use the search (by product title) feature, or filter (by category) feature
+- Ability to visit all listing/shop pages, and use the search (by product title) feature, or filter (by category) feature
 - Ability to view specific listing's product detail page to see more information
 - Ability to add listing to cart (but unable to access cart page)
 - Ability to create new account